risiIndustries/risios-36-backgrounds/README.md

 Wallpapers for risiOS (note wallpaper names in risiOS maybe different from what the author originally named it)

-"Default" and "DarkCamo" made by PizzaLovingNerd
+"Default" and "DarkCamo" made by @PizzaLovingNerd

-"Birb" taken by Martijn Braam
+"Birb" taken by @Martijn Braam

 "Jellyfish" taken by David Dvoracek (https://unsplash.com/photos/w76cDJu-g6E)